Incorporate a Business in California

 Choose a Name for the Corporation

 Search to make sure your company name is available.
-You can use the free CorpNet company name search.
-Your corporate name in California will have to include one of the suffixes, Corporation (or Corp. or Incorporated (or Inc.).
-California has reserved the words like bank, trust, and engineer/engineering, which can only be used in your name if you have the appropriate certificates and licensing.
-Your name cannot imply a service or business which conflicts with the purpose stated when you register.
+You can use the free CorpNet corporate name search tool.
+Your corporate name in California must include a suffix that identifies the business entity (such as Corporation, Corp, Incorporated, or Inc).
+California has reserved the words: Bank, Trust, and Engineer/Engineering, which you may be able to use in your name if you have the appropriate certificates and licensing, but otherwise, they are prohibited.
+Your corporate name cannot imply a service or business that conflicts with the purpose stated when you register.

 Appoint a Registered Agent